-There’s a reason why Yorkshire is called God’s own county – it’s because it’s home to some of the most stunning places in the world.
+There’s a reason why Yorkshire is so renowned for its landscape – it’s because it’s home to some of the most stunning places in the world.
 That may sound like an overstatement, but take a look at these pictures and tell us we’re wrong.
-These awe-inspiring views can all be found in Yorkshire, but they’re even better in real life than on film, so put them on your bucket list.
+These awe-inspiring views can all be found in Yorkshire, but they’re even better in real life than on film – better put them on your bucket list.

-One of Yorkshire’s best kept secrets, Runswick Bay is tucked between Staithes and Whitby at the Eastern tip of the North York Moors.
-It’s not the countryside that will grab your attention here though – just look out over the North Sea, with amazing cliffs on either side.
+One of Yorkshire’s best kept secrets, Runswick Bay is a coastal gem tucked between Staithes and Whitby at the eastern tip of the North York Moors.
+It’s not the countryside that will grab your attention here though – head down through this charming fishing village, out onto the beach and look out over the North Sea, with amazing cliffs on either side.

 The Knaresborough Viaduct

 Knaresborough is a quaint Yorkshire town not far from Harrogate.
 Its bigger neighbour may get more attention, but when it comes to the views, Knaresborough definitely wins.
 Wander up the winding streets to the Castle, where you can look out over the River Nidd and the Knaresborough Viaduct – it’s a view that will take your breath away.